 The first three of the Beattie "factors all relate to the parties' motives in making or rejecting the offer and continuing the litigation, whereas the fourth factor relates to the amount of fees requested."
 Frazier v.
 Drake, 357 P.3d 365, 372, 2015 Nev.
 App.
-LEXIS 12, \17, 131 Nev.
+LEXIS 12, 17, 131 Nev.
 Adv.
 Rep. 64.
 While "[n]one of these factors are outcome determinative," the Nevada Court of Appeals has held that when "the three good-faith Beattie factors weigh in favor of the party that rejected the offer of judgment, the reasonableness of the fees requested by the offeror becomes irrelevant, and cannot, by itself, support a decision to award attorney fees to the offeror."
 Id. at 373; see also Ex.
 3, at 10:11-20.

-1 Plaintiffs filed their Complaint, through until the date of the hearing on the motions for summary 2 3 4 5 6 7 8 10 11 judgment, December 3, 2019, did not exempt unions from liability for breach of for-cause employment contracts given management level employees.
+It cannot be disputed that Plaintiffs claims were brought in good faith.
+The law at the time Plaintiffs filed their Complaint, through until the date of the hearing on the motions for summary judgment, December 3, 2019, did not exempt unions from liability for breach of for-cause employment contracts given management level employees.
 The first Beattie factor unquestionably cuts in Plaintiffs' favor.
 Judge Williams' thoughtful and persuasive opinion in Zhang that when complex issues affecting liability turn on matters of first impression in Nevada, and an offeree reasonably rejects an offer of judgment based on the applicable law at the time the offer was made, it cannot be said that the offeree rejected the offer unreasonably or in bad faith.
 Here, Plaintiffs rejected the Defendants' offer of judgment based on existing Nevada law at the time the offer was made, and the facts and evidence in this case.
 But for the exception established by this Court in this case on December 3, 2019, the Defendants were unquestionably guilty of breach of contract.
 Thus, the third Beattie factor unquestionably cuts in Plaintiffs' favor.